How to adapt an assistive device for a growing child

 First thing first; the NF-Walker and Innowalk must only be adjusted by aid consultants from Made for Movement or other qualified people approved by Made for Movement.
 It is a personal aid, and must only be used by the person it was adjusted for.
 Without correct adjustment you risk that the effect of usage isn't optimised and it could even harmful to the child if the device is misfit.

 The NF-Walker is a custom-fit device that allows the child to take greater participation in everyday activities, and also reduces the risks of negative health outcomes because of the standing position.
-Therefore, there is no wonder that the helping aid needs to be adjusted to each individual in order to serve its function.
+Therefore, there is no wonder that the assistive device needs to be adjusted to each individual in order to serve its function.

 Moreover, the Innowalk allows for a normal gait and thus the extension and flexion of the hip, knee and ankle joints.
 The highly advanced motor, not only means your child gets to take light physical activity and exercise, but also feels a real sense of achievement.